Skip to Content

 Another stop on this Portland sightseeing tour was the Portland Observatory.

-Now, a lot of people think this is some type of lighthouse.
+Now, a lot of people think this is some lighthouse.
 That’s why you need to go on the tour!

-Portland Observatory is one of the best tourist attractions in Portland, Maine and is a stop on the Portland Fire Engine Co tour of Portland Maine
+Portland Observatory is one of the best tourist attractions in Portland, Maine and is a stop on the Portland Sightseeing Tour.

-When ships would come into port, people at the Portland Observatory would raise flags so the workers knew which ships were arriving and they could rush down to the docks to unload.
+When ships entered the port, people at the Portland Observatory would raise flags so the workers knew which ships were arriving and could rush down to the docks to unload.

 This saved time and money and was an efficient system.